 - Violation of this section shall be unlawful and punishable by a fine of no less than thirty dollars ($30.00) nor no more than one hundred dollars ($100.00).
 Each day a violation continues shall be deemed a separate violation.

 SECTION 2.
-This Ordinance shall take effect and be in force from and after the 1st day of November, 2018.
+This Ordinance shall take effect and be in force from and after its publication in the official City newspaper.